bucephal/Haskell-From-Basics-to-Parallelism/_posts/2023-04-30-BASIC-INTRODUCTION-TO-HASKELL-1-FUNCTIONS.md

 ## Evaluation Order is Irrelevant

-A function in Haskell is defined in such a way that their order of evaluation is immaterial.
-That means that no matter in what order the expressions are evaluated, the result will be the same.
-This property of functions in Haskell comes from their purity.
-Most imperative languages can't insure this.
+A function in Haskell is defined in such a way that the order in which they are evaluated does not matter.
+This means that the result will be the same regardless of the order in which the expressions are evaluated.
+This property of the functions in Haskell is due to their purity.
+Most imperative languages can't guarantee this.
 For example, in _C_:

 ```C
 int n = 1;